RiteshKumarShukla/GSTINsight/README.md

 # GSTINsight

-GSTINsight is a web application designed to help users verify the GSTIN (Goods and Services Tax Identification Number) of a business entity.
-It leverages the power of the MasterGST API to fetch and display essential information associated with a GSTIN.
-With GSTINsight, you can quickly and accurately verify the legitimacy of a GST number, ensuring transparency and trust in your business transactions.
+The objective of this project is to develop a web application that allows users to verify the GSTIN number of a business entity.
+The application should use the GST API provided by the GST department to retrieve the relevant information about the GSTIN number.

 ## Table of Contents